gbingersoll/sciengdox/README.md

 (Note that on Windows/WSL, to get `tail` to work the way you expect, you need to add `---disable-inotify` to the command; and yes, that's three `-` for some reason.)

+## Older pandoc Versions

+For `pandoc` 2.9 and earlier, the citation manager `pandoc-citeproc` was a separate filter that gets added to the compliation pipeline.
+The path to this filter can be specified on the command line to `compiledoc` with the `--pandoc-citeproc PATH` flag.

+In newer versions of `pandoc` (2.11 and beyond), the citeproc filter is built-in to pandoc and is run by adding `--citeproc` to the `pandoc` command-line.
+The `compiledoc` script adds this by default unless the flag `--use-pandoc-citeproc` is added, in which case the older filter will be used.

+If you do not with to run `citeproc` at all, you can add the flag `compiledoc --no-citeproc` to skip citation processing altogether.